REIL-UConn/fine-tuning-for-rapid-soh-estimation/README.md

 # fine-tuning-for-rapid-soh-estimation
-This repository contains the Python scripts and processed data required to recreate the results and figures presented in the paper: “Fine-tuning for rapid capacity estimation of lithium-ion batteries” ($\textcolor{red}{\text{DOI will be provided soon}}$)
+This repository contains the Python scripts and processed data required to recreate the results and figures presented in the paper: “Fine-tuning for rapid capacity estimation of lithium-ion batteries” ([10.1016/j.ensm.2025.104425](https://doi.org/10.1016/j.ensm.2025.104425)).

 *Questions pertaining to the scripts and data provided in this repository can be directed to Ben Nowacki (benjamin.nowacki@uconn.edu)*